Frequently Asked Questions

 Terminal Pieces are marked with ^ in PIN/EPIN/QPI notation:

-Important: The Game Protocol only encodes Terminal Status as an attribute.
+Important: The Game Protocol only stores Terminal Status as an attribute.
 What happens when a Terminal Piece is threatened or captured is defined by the Rule System.

 What is the difference between FEEN and FEN?